A topic from the subject of Biochemistry in Chemistry.

 Key Points

-• Translation is the process by which DNA is used to synthesize proteins.
+• Translation is the process by which the information encoded in messenger RNA (mRNA) is used to synthesize proteins.

-• The genetic code is a set of three-nucleotide codons that specify the amino acids to be incorporated into a protein.
+• The genetic code is a set of three-nucleotide codons, each specifying a particular amino acid or a stop signal.

 Main Concepts